Tropicana, Weston-super-Mare

-The Tropicana, formerly a Lido site that once contained an outdoor swimming pool, is located in the seaside town of Weston-super-Mare in North Somerset, England.
-It is located on the Bristol Channel coast, on the southern section of the seafront.
+The Tropicana, known prior to 1983 as simply 'The Pool' is a former lido located in the seaside town of Weston-super-Mare in North Somerset, England, on the Bristol Channel coast, on the southern section of the seafront.

-The iconic seafront landmark re-opened in 2015 following fifteen years of closure, with the creation of the Bay Café licensed café and lounge.
+After closing in 2000, the site lay derelict for 15 years, until receiving a facelift in 2015 and re-opening as a multipurpose event space the following year.
+It played host to the Banksy art installation "Dismaland," a twisted parody of Disneyland and the See Monster - a repurposed offshore drilling platform.
+As of 2026, it is undergoing renovations to become a "nationally significant" events venue.

-The venue now offers multi-use indoor and outdoor event space, with capacities suitable of accommodating a diverse range of events including corporate, charity, exhibitions, music, arts and culture events.
+Prior to its closure, the venue offered multi-use indoor and outdoor event space, with capacities suitable of accommodating a diverse range of events including corporate, charity, exhibitions, music, arts and culture events.

 Construction

 The site was first developed as a 950 sqm swimming pool in 1937 and included an art deco diving board.
 At the time it had the highest diving board and was the largest open air swimming pool in Europe.
 When it was opened it was simply known as "The Pool", becoming branded as Tropicana in 1983.
 The reinforced concrete diving board was demolished in 1982.
 As part of the rebranding, features such as slides, a wave machine were introduced.
 The Tropicana had enormous fruits as a feature and adopted the tag line, "It's fun and fruity.
 It's wet and wild".
 It remained a popular attraction for many years.